Article by:

 Amber River Financial Planning

-Given the complexity and potential financial impact of the proposed VAT on school fees, it is sensible to seek advice from a financial expert specialising in this area.
+Given the complexity and financial impact of VAT on school fees, seeking expert financial advice is more important than ever.

 An Amber River SFIA Financial Planner can provide tailored advice, help with cashflow forecasting, and suggest specific strategies based on individual family circumstances and financial goals.